atsushieno/mugene-ng/docs/UsersGuide.md

 Outputs a pitch bend value with the specified value, which can be a number between 0 and 16383.
 8192 is considered as the center.

 MIDI operator is `Exh`.
 The PITCH operator specifies a value close to the raw SMF data as it is, which is not likely useful.
-On the other hand, with the `B` operator, you can specify a more intuitive value using a negative value.
+On the other hand, with the `B=` operator, you can specify a more intuitive value using a negative value.

 ### l : Specify default note length